 Adding Final Touches

-I like to finish the card with a short message.
-You can write anything you like, depending on who the card is for.
-For this one, I write: “Life is more fun with you.”
+The artist likes to finish the card with a short message.
+The viewer can write anything they like, depending on who the card is for.
+For this one, the artist writes: “Life is more fun with you.”

-I draw a border around the card using sepia to finish it all off.
-I love adding borders—it gives the postcard a neat, finished look.
+The artist draws a border around the card using sepia to finish it off.
+Borders give postcards a neat, finished look.

-And that's it!
-Our first postcard is done and looking super cute.
+And that’s it!
+The first postcard is done and looking super cute.

 Postcard 2: A Curious Rabbit

 Time for the second card!
-This time, I paint a curious little rabbit.
-I want him to look like he's peeking from behind something.
+This time, the artist paints a curious little rabbit, making him look like he’s peeking from behind something.

 It doesn’t matter what that is—it’s all about the expression and fun.